adioshun/gitBook_Semantic_Segmentation/fastr-cnn2015.md

   - All experiments use $$\lambda=1$$.
 We note that [6] uses a related loss to train a classagnostic object proposal network.

-Different from our approach, [6] advocates for a two-network system that separates localization and classification.
+Different from our approach, [6] advocates(지지하다) for a two-network system that separates localization and classification.

 OverFeat [19], R-CNN[9], and SPPnet [11] also train classifiers and bounding-box localizers, however these methods use stage-wise training,which we show is sub optimal for Fast R-CNN (Section 5.1).